 The commission may rule upon any motion filed with it, including a motion for summary determination, on the basis of the record before it and without oral argument.
 The commission shall hear oral argument or evidence only upon a party's written motion and for good cause shown or upon the commission's own motion.

 Auth: section 621.198, RSMo (1986).\ Original rule filed Aug.
 5, 1991, effective Feb.
 6, 1992.

-1 CSR 15-2.490 Hearings on Complaints
+1 CSR 15-5.490 Hearings on Complaints

-PURPOSE: This rule describes the procedures for the setting of, continuance of and order of proof in hearings on complaints.
+PURPOSE: This rule describes the procedures for the setting of, continuance of, and order of proof in hearings on complaints.

-(1) Notice.
-The commission shall serve the initial notice of the place, date and time upon which it will hold the hearing on an agency's complaint on all parties by certified mail or by personal delivery.
-The commission may serve any other notice of hearing, or any notice resetting the hearing, by certified mail, regular mail, personal delivery, or any other method provided by law.
+- (1) Notice.
+The commission shall serve notice of the place, date and time upon which it will hold the hearing on a complaint, or any notice resetting the hearing, on all parties by certified mail, regular mail, personal delivery, or any other method provided by law. - (2) Location.

-(2) Location.
 The commission will hold all hearings in Jefferson City, Missouri, except as otherwise provided by statute or when one (1) of the parties shows good cause to hold the hearing elsewhere within the state.